Responsive image

 The full appeal process may be found under the Rules of Procedure.
 Further, there are Guidelines to the Parties to Appeal Proceedings before the Board of Appeal, and an indicative form for a Notice of Appeal.
 Legal articles quoted in the text below are from the ESAs' Regulations, or the Board of Appeal's Rules of Procedure.

-Prospective Appellants should carefully review Article 60 of the ESAs' Regulations and the Rules of Procedure of the Board of Appeal, particularly Articles 5 and 7, to make sure the appeal is filed in time.
-The following is a summary only.
+Prospective Appellants should carefully review Article 60 of the ESAs' Regulations and the Rules of Procedure of the Board of Appeal, especially focusing on Articles 5 and 7, to ensure that their appeal is submitted within the specified timeframe.
+Here is a summary of these provisions:

 Article 60 (2) of the ESAs' Regulations provides that:

-The Rules of Procedure of the Board of Appeal provide how this is to be done:
+The Rules of Procedure of the Board of Appeal provide the procedure for this submission:

-Article 7 of the Rules of Procedure of the Board of Appeal provides that filing may take place by email, by registered post, or by personal delivery.
-The relevant addresses are set out below.
+Article 7 of the Rules of Procedure of the Board of Appeal specifies that the submission can be made via email, registered post, or personal delivery.
+The relevant contact details for these methods are provided below.

-Upon filing, the Secretariat at the respondent ESA transmits the Notice of Appeal to the Secretariat at the ESA which will provide the Secretariat for the appeal (Article 4 of the Rules of Procedure of the Board of Appeal).
+Once the appeal is submitted, the Secretariat at the respondent ESA transmits the Notice of Appeal to the Secretariat at the relevant ESA that will manage the appeal process, as detailed in Article 4 of the Rules of Procedure of the Board of Appeal.

 The Secretariat of the Board of Appeal rotates every year, as indicated below: